Web www.applematters.com

 Devanshu Mehta

-By day, is a Boston-based network research engineer.
+By day, .(JavaScript must be enabled to view this email address) is a Boston-based network research engineer.
 By night, he writes about the things he loves: movies at WideScreen Glory, Star Wars at Galaxy Far Away, geek stuff at Science Addiction and Apple at Apple Matters.
 He grew up on an Apple IIc and continues that love affair with a G4 Powerbook.

 {extended}